freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/node-reference.md

 ![Set Coil](set-coil-example.png)

-As seen in the screenshot, you can set the number of affected switches in the header of the node.
+As seen in the screenshot, you can set the number of affected coils in the header of the node.
 Increasing the number will add additional ports below.

 ### Pulse Coil